Edward M. StephanAdjunct Professor and Chair of Percussion

 Principal Timpanist of the Pittsburgh Symphony Orchestra since 2010, Ed Stephan is recognized as one of the most exciting and dynamic timpanists in the United States.
 He has been praised for his "strong and multi-faceted playing" as well as his "captivating command behind the instrument".
 Prior to his appointment in Pittsburgh, Ed held the position of principal timpanist of the Dallas Symphony Orchestra, and before that the Fort Worth Symphony Orchestra.
 While in Texas, he appeared twice as soloist with the FWSO and was awarded the American Airlines Distinguished Musician Award in 2006.

-In recent years, Ed has appeared as a guest with the Chicago Symphony, the San Francisco Symphony, the Kansas City Symphony and the Dallas Opera Orchestra.
+In recent years, Ed has appeared as guest timpanist with the Chicago Symphony, the San Francisco Symphony, the Kansas City Symphony, and the Dallas Opera Orchestra.
 He has served as the principal timpanist of the Crested Butte Summer Music Festival.

 Ed is also in demand as a teacher and clinician.
-He has given masterclasses across the country, including the Interlochen Arts Academy, the Tanglewood Music Center and the Percussive Arts Society International Convention.
-He is a co-host and presenter at the annual Washburgh Timpani Seminar and currently serves as adjunct professor and chair of the percussion department at Duquesne University.
+He presents regular masterclasses and clinics across the U.S. and Europe, including the Interlochen Arts Academy, the Tanglewood Music Center, and the Percussive Arts Society International Convention.
+He is a co-host and presenter at the annual Washburgh Timpani Seminar and currently serves as Adjunct Professor and Chair of the percussion department at Duquesne University.
 Ed proudly endorsed Adams timpani, Remo percussion products, and Luft Mallets.